-- Map 1 = F4T registers (default) - Map 2 = Limited set of F4 compatible registers (for compatibility with software written for the F4)
+- Map 1 = F4T registers (default) - Map 2 = Limited set of F4 compatible registers (for compatibility with software written for the F4) - Map 3 = Not applicable to this model.
+Do not select.

 To change the Modbus mapping using the F4T front panel: